 Denver mayor signs order that bans ICE from city property, protects protesters

-Denver7 has repeatedly brought concerns about how the city would go about enforcing the new law, given the U.S. Constitution enshrines the federal government with a Supremacy Clause, which dictates that federal law takes precedent when it conflicts with local or state laws, as it is the “supreme Law of the Land.”
+Denver7 has repeatedly brought concerns about how the city would go about enforcing the new law, given the U.S. Constitution enshrines the federal government with a Supremacy Clause, which dictates that federal law takes precedent when it conflicts with local or state laws.

-But Alvidrez said the city does have authority over public safety and the use of city resources, even if it can’t change federal law itself.
+In response, Council member Alvidrez said the city has authority over public safety and the use of city resources, even if it can’t change federal law itself.

 She told Denver7 previously that the law is not meant to target ICE agents, but aims instead to reduce the risk of residents or other officers from encountering someone who may not be who they say they are.